mwang87/SMART_NMR_Documentation/docs/smart_usage.md

     - change number of decimals for f1 to '1'
     - copy all (ctrl+A)
-    - click on 'copy peaks' and choose 'copy table' 5a.
-Generate .csv file for SMART Analysis
+    - click on 'copy peaks' and choose 'copy table'

+4. Generate NMR table from annotated HSQC spectrum
     - open Excel or similar program and paste the table (ctrl+V)
     - copy and paste the table so that all values with 1H data are in column A2-AX and all values with 13C data are in column B2-BXX
     - mark your table + header (1H,13C) and save as comma-separated file (.csv).

-5b.
-Run SMART Analysis directly
+4. Run SMART Analysis directly
-    1. copy and paste the table (ctrl+V) directly to the peak list section of https://smart.ucsd.edu/classic
+    - copy and paste the table (ctrl+V) directly to the peak list section of https://smart.ucsd.edu/classic
-    2. Important: Apply one backslash to remove the additional space character that is imported with the NMR table
+    - Important: Apply one backslash to remove the additional space character that is imported with the NMR table'
-    3. Click on 'Analyze entered peak list'
+    - Click on 'Analyze entered peak list'
  ![SMART_important_backslash](https://user-images.githubusercontent.com/57916837/110534087-89020d80-80d3-11eb-9556-ee5cf973c3aa.png)